smXplorer/AlliGator/README.md

 To use the source code, open the AlliGator.lvproj project in LabVIEW and look for the *AlliGator Launcher.vi* VI in *AlliGator GUI.lvlib* in the *VIs* folder of the project.
 This is the top-level VI that needs to be run to start AlliGator.
-Running AlliGator.vi directly will fail, as some preparatory steps are handled by AlliGator Launcher.vi.
+Running AlliGator.vi directly **will fail**, as some preparatory steps are handled by AlliGator Launcher.vi.

 ## Source code documentation

-A list of Virtual Instruments (VIs) included in the distribution, as well as their brief description by library can be found in the *src-docs* directory, and can be accessed by opening the Project-Documentation.html or the Project-Documentation.pdf files.
+A list of Virtual Instruments (VIs) included in the distribution, as well as their brief description by library can be found in the *src-docs* directory, and can be accessed by opening the *Project-Documentation.html* or the *Project-Documentation.pdf* files.